 - Subject Editor Bulletin of Entomological Research

-- Editorial Board, Crop Protection, The Natural Products Journal
+- Editorial Board, People, Plants, Planet; Crop Protection; The Natural Products Journal

 Stevenson, P.C., Nicolson, S.W. & Wright, G.A.
 (2017).
 Plant secondary metabolites in nectar: impacts on pollinators and ecological functions.
 Functional Ecology 31, 65–75.